na-na-hi/renget/archive/elysianrealm.md

 2nd | Mobius1 | Both TDMs, vulnerability, are the key choices, unlock nexus; can pick Dead 2nd | Griseo1 | Red Yellow are the key choices, unlock nexus 2nd | Kalpas1 | Both damage boosts, HP cap up are the key choices, can pick vulnerability, unlock nexus; can pick Burden, TDM from enhanced
-Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, can pick both silver generation(buy from early shop) unlock nexus
+Optional | Pardofelis1 | Both damage boosts are the key choices, unlock nexus

-!!! info Use combo ATKs with 3 of the same colors; weaker setups should not pick up Kalpas before 12F; recommended to swap sigil on 6F, roll Kosma on 7F
+!!! info Use combo atks without mixing colors; low level runs are not recommended to take Kalpas before 12F; recommended to swap sigil on 6F, roll Kosmos on 7F

 #->Herrscher of Sentience<-
 ->![hosvalk](https://i.imgur.com/kHCETkY.png)<-